Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 Beneficial Monetary Schemes For Women Entrepreneurs

-The government has launched several government schemes for female in India.
+There are several government schemes for female entrepreneurs in India.
 For example, the Bhartiya Mahila Bank (BMB) business loan scheme is for women who wish to start their businesses.
 The scheme provides loans up to ₹20 crores for women-owned manufacturing companies at an interest rate of 10.15%.
 It also offers collateral-free loans up to ₹1 crore for micro and small enterprises.

 Pradhan Mantri Mudra Yojana